-When we were in law school, our electric company had a money-saving program where we could choose to have our electric bill calculated at the varying hourly rate (expensive in peak hours, low in non-peak hours) instead of the daily flat rate.
+When we were in law school, our electric company had a money-saving program where we could choose to have our electric bill calculated at a varying hourly rate (expensive in peak hours, low in non-peak hours) instead of a daily flat rate.
 By changing our energy usage habits, we saved a lot of money on our electric bill.
 Each night the rates were published for the next day.
-We would avoid running the air conditioner, doing laundry or other high-energy activities during peak hours when the rates were the highest.
+We would avoid running the air conditioner and doing laundry or other high-energy activities during peak hours when the rates were the highest.

 Making changes to our energy habits was definitely worth the savings.
-We had to opt into the program for a year since they do invest some start-up costs (installing a new hourly meter at your house).
+We had to opt into the program for a year since they did invest some start-up costs to install a new hourly meter at your house.
 Each month our bill would show what we would have paid at the regular flat hourly rate versus the variable hourly rate that we got by being in the program.
 The only regret we had is that we didn’t learn about the program sooner!
 See if your electric company has a program for keeping your usage down at peak hours or a program where the rates vary by time of the day.

 What can you do to reduce the utility usage at your house?
 Resolve to make a few changes and see how they impact your bill.
 Be sure to enlist your family’s help in reducing your usage.